Slow Cooker Grape Jelly Meatballs

 These are the best grape jelly bbq meatballs ever!

-They Have the Perfect Flavor Combo – The perfect flavor combo, especially for an appetizer or snack is when salty and sweet flavors can pair flawlessly.
-These Crockpot Grape Jelly Meatballs do just that.
-The saltiness of the meat combines with the grape jelly and barbecue sauce to create the epitome of a perfect appetizer.
+They have the perfect flavor combo – The saltiness of the meat combines with the sweetness of the grape jelly and barbecue sauce to create the epitome of a perfect appetizer.

-They’re Cooked Just Right – Many meatballs, when cooked in a crockpot, can result in a mushy meatball that just falls apart.
-This recipe doesn’t result in an overcooked, crumbling meatball.
-If the instructions are followed, these meatballs are the perfect, firm, yet soft texture you would expect from a meatball.
+They’re cooked just right – Many meatballs, when cooked in a crockpot, can result in a mushy meatball that just fall apart.
+This recipe doesn’t result in an overcooked, crumbling meatballs.
+If the instructions are followed as stated below, these meatballs are the perfect, firm, yet soft texture you would expect.

 How to make crockpot grape jelly meatballs?